-To minimise the risks of coming unstuck, we’ve asked some top coaches to provide expert insights to take you through that first event, from the nail-biting build-up to the celebratory beverage after the race, whether it be super sprint, sprint, standard distance – or, for the crazies among you, something even longer.
+To minimise the risks of coming unstuck at your first triathlon, we’ve asked some top coaches to provide expert insights to take you through that first event, from the nail-biting build-up to the celebratory beverage after the race, whether it be super sprint, sprint, standard distance – or, for the crazies among you, something even longer.

 1 “No panic training.
 It’s not like sitting an exam, so cramming can’t be done the night before,” warns Cat Benger of London-based ABCpure.
 “Before the event, the volume of your training should be reduced, but keep the body engaged, with some shorter efforts close to your planned race-day exertion.
 Carb loading isn’t essential, overeating not required.
 A glass – not a bottle – of wine is allowed, and can settle nerves.”

 2 “Having your bike serviced so that it’s ready to go on triathlon race day is essential,” says Phil Jarvis, Ironman coach .
 “And this includes new tyres if necessary.”
 A spare inner tube and the ability to change it is also a must to prevent a puncture curtailing your race.
 It’s worth a few dry runs because racing against the clock ups the pressure.

 3 “Read reviews and find social media groups talking about the race,” believes Russ Hall, senior coach at Birmingham Running and Triathlon Club.
 “Remember: knowledge is power.
 The more you know, the better you’ll feel – and you might gain an advantage over your fellow competitors.”

 4 As for the rest of the kit, don’t leave it until the last minute.
 Lay out everything you’ll need with enough time left to re-stock if anything has gone astray, and pack whatever you can into the car the day before the race.